IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 **Notes:**<br/>
 <br/>
+1] ExceptionResponder should not raise an exception under any conditions.<br/>
+&emsp; It would be like a fire extinguisher catching fire.<br/>

-1] If developer exception page is required during development: <br/>
+2] If developer exception page is required during development: <br/>
 &emsp; Add <br/>
 ```C#
     GlobalExceptionMiddleWare.ExceptionResponder = SomeClass.AStaticMethodToRespondException;